Who are we?

 Edna’s recipes are for food lovers and confident cooks, not cooks on the run looking for something flashy.
 The term “slow food” may never ring truer than when describing Edna’s cuisine.
 Sensible, seasonal and genuine, food truly made from the heart, a cooking style that would very much shape Nick's approach to food.
 While we may stray from Waterloo Region classics, we stay true to the foundations of Edna’s teachings and we are better for it.
 The name Fat Sparrow is translated from a recipe for drop donuts, in German called "Fetschpatze", named for the bird-like shape they take upon hitting the hot oil.
 Edna claims to have once eaten 9, we are confident Chef Nick would easily double that number dunking in amber maple syrup all the way!

 Chef Nick is revered for his whimsical menus, recipes and artisanship; his hands-on approach sees him contribute and direct the culinary program across all our platforms using ingredients supplied by local farmers and vendors.

 Fat Sparrow does not have to look far for a source of inspiration.
 By drawing on the legacy of, and paying homage to Kitchener native Edna Staebler, Chef Nick continues to deliver an authentic experience with food that truly ‘schmecks’.

-We use local, high-quality ingredients to handcraft memorable meals, even when that is not the cheapest or most convenient way of doing things.
+We use local, high-quality ingredients to handcraft memorable meals.
 The Fat Sparrow team not only understands the value of using high-quality local food; Chef Nick is also informed and knowledgeable about food sustainability.
 This knowledge contributes to Fat Sparrow’s authenticity as a source of credible information, and will engage both “conscious consumers,” as well as connoisseurs of gourmet food and fine dining.